uaarkoti/chefconf-2015/README.md

 done
 ```

 ### Integration

 We're using [Minitest](https://github.com/seattlerb/minitest) for integration testing.

-We're spinning up an EC2 or Vagrant virtual instance.
-Run chef-solo on it.
-Analyze the results.
+We're spinning up a Vagrant virtual instance.
+Run chef-solo on it and analyzing the results.

 Why using integration tests if we have unit tests?
-Well to make sure it does what it should do.
+Well to make sure it does what it should do in a clean environment each time.

+Here is a way to run minitest and publish the results to jenkins
 ```bash
 cd tests/webserver